-2 Corinthians 6:14 Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?
+2 Corinthians 6:14+ Do not be bound together with unbelievers; for what partnership have righteousness and lawlessness, or what fellowship has light with darkness?

-2 Corinthians 11:14 No wonder, for even Satan disguises himself as an angel oflight.
+2 Corinthians 11:14+ No wonder, for even Satan disguises himself as an angel of light.

-Ephesians 5:8-note for you were formerly darkness, but now you are Light in the Lord; walk as children of Light
+Ephesians 5:8+ for you were formerly darkness, but now you are Light in the Lord; walk as children of Light

-Comment: Don't miss what Paul is saying -- he is not saying we simply walked in darkness when we were unbelievers, but that in fact we were the very embodiment of darkness.
-Our very nature and character outside of Christ were that of darkness!
+Comment: Don't miss what Paul is saying -- he is not saying we simply walked in darkness when we were unbelievers, but that in fact we were the very embodiment of darkness!
+Our very nature and character outside of Christ was darkness!

-Ephesians 5:13-note But all things become visible when they are exposed by the light, for everything that becomes visible is light.
+Ephesians 5:13+ But all things become visible when they are exposed by the light, for everything that becomes visible is light.

-Colossians 1:12-note giving thanks to the Father, who has qualified us to share in the inheritance of the saints in Light.
+Colossians 1:12+ giving thanks to the Father, who has qualified us to share in the inheritance of the saints inLight.

-- 1 Thessalonians 5:5-note for you are all sons of light and sons of day.
-We are not of night nor of darkness; - 1 Timothy 6:16 who alone possesses immortality and dwells in unapproachable light, whom no man has seen or can see.
+1 Thessalonians 5:5+ for you are all sons of light and sons of day.
+We are not of night nor of darkness;

+1 Timothy 6:16 Who Alone possesses immortality and dwells in unapproachable light, whom no man has seen or can see.
 To Him be honor and eternal dominion!
 Amen.

-James 1:17-note Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.
+James 1:17+ Every good thing given and every perfect gift is from above, coming down from the Father of lights, with whom there is no variation or shifting shadow.